 It’s also essential to understand the “type” of volume you’re dealing with too.
 Just because there is a “high” volume, that’s not always good.
-Shares of Netflix (NASDAQ: NFLX), for instance, traded at their highest level of volume on April 20th, 2022.
-But it also coincided with one of the most significant share price drops in its history.
+For instance, shares of Netflix (NASDAQ: NFLX) traded at some of their highest volume levels for the year in January.
+But one of those sessions also coincided with one of the quarter’s most significant share price drops.

 On the opposite end of the spectrum, Digital World Acquisition Corp.
-(NASDAQ: DWAC) hit record volume levels during its first few days of trading, which coincided with a price spike of over 1,600%.
-So if you’re looking for penny stocks to buy based on volume, it’s best to take a closer look before jumping in, head first.
+(NASDAQ: DWAC) hit record volume levels during its first few days of trading publicly, which coincided with a price spike of over 1,600%.
+So if you’re looking for penny stocks to buy based on volume, it’s best to take a closer look before jumping in head first.

 Trading Tip #3: Watch For Trends In Certain Penny Stocks

 Similarly, there was a sweeping bearish trend in penny stocks with underlying companies that had exposure to Chinese markets.
-Thanks to uncertainty on the future listing in the US, many feared Chinese company stocks would get delisted.
+Due to uncertainty about the future listing in the US, many feared Chinese company stocks would get delisted.
 The surge of selling pressure, based mainly on speculation, cut prices of related stocks.
-Sympathy trends are a daily occurrence, but when talking about “trends,” you also can’t ignore the ones shown on a stock chart.
+Sympathy trends are a daily occurrence, but when discussing “trends,” you can’t ignore the ones shown on a stock chart.

-Learning how to determine whether specific chart patterns & trends are generally bullish or bearish can help your analysis.
+Determining whether specific chart patterns & trends are generally bullish or bearish can help your analysis.
 Learning how to use penny stock charts can give you a tremendous edge if you apply it to your trading strategy.
-I won’t get into different patterns in this article, but if you’re interested, check out:
+I won’t get into different patterns in this article, but if you’re interested, check out the following: